nodejs/node/doc/api/fs.md

 given to the completion callback.
 A file descriptor can also be passed as the first argument.
 In this case, `fs.ftruncate()` is called.

+*Note*: Passing a file descriptor is deprecated and may result in an error being thrown in the future.

 ## fs.truncateSync(path[, len])
 <!-- YAML
 added: v0.8.6